Not Over Yet (Grace song): Klaxons version

-"Not Over Yet" was covered by British band Klaxons as "It's Not Over Yet" and released as the fifth official single from their debut album, Myths of the Near Future (2007).
+"Not Over Yet" was covered by British rock band Klaxons as "It's Not Over Yet" and released as the fifth official single from their debut album, Myths of the Near Future (2007).
 The track was released as a single on 25 June 2007 featuring an exclusive B-side, "The Night" (a cover of a song by Frankie Valli and the Four Seasons) as well as an exclusive remix by Blende (available through the iTunes Store).

 The song, upon its release, entered the UK Singles Chart at number 28 before peaking at number 13 on 7 July 2007.
-It received extensive airplay on a number of the United Kingdom's top radio stations, such as Xfm, as well as receiving moderate airplay on the MTV Two/NME Chart.
+It received extensive airplay on a number of the United Kingdom's top radio stations, such as XFM, as well as receiving moderate airplay on the MTV Two/NME Chart.

 The song has been remixed by dubstep artist Skream.
 The song featured in the Channel 4 advertisement for the finale of the first series of Ugly Betty, and is also featured in many episodes of Hollyoaks.
+In late 2025, the song was featured in a Betfair advert.

 Music video

-The accompanying music video for the track was released in May 2007.
+The accompanying music video for the track was released in May 2007 and, like most of the band's videos, was directed by Saam Farahmand.
 It features the band dressed up as samurai, wielding swords to destroy flying prism shaped objects.